Marcus Fulvius Curvus Paetinus

-Marcus Fulvius Curvus Paetinus was a Roman suffect consul in 305 BC with Lucius Postumius Megellus.
-He was elected to replace Tiberius Minucius Augurinus, who died in office.
+Marcus Fulvius Curvus Paetinus was a Roman suffect consul in 305 BC, serving alongside Lucius Postumius Megellus.
+He was elected to replace Tiberius Minucius Augurinus, who had died in office.

 He was the son of Lucius Fulvius Curvus, consul in 322 BC.
 He was a member of the plebeian Fulvia gens.

 He defeated the Samnites in the Second Samnite War, and celebrated a triumph.